30th November 2016. By Ryan Baldi.

 "But I think I can improve my performances over the next few weeks I'm still not playing at 100% because it does take time after being out of action for so long."

 The German international knew that he and his teammates would still face a stiff test overcoming Middlesbrough, however, which he duly noted when speaking to Man City's official website.
+"Teams set up very defensively against us and

 - Posted: November 11, 2016Categories: HoffenheimRead more »